PRINT: 32 pages; $6.95. January 2010.

 The Least of These (full quote here)

-Dave's popular blog, Via Negativa, contains six years of his almost-daily essays, poems, photographs and videos, but this is -- rather incredibly, considering the blog's breadth and consistently high quality -- the first book that's come out of it.
+Dave's popular blog, Via Negativa, contains twelve years of his almost-daily essays, poems, photographs and videos, but this is -- rather incredibly, considering the blog's breadth and consistently high quality -- the first book that came out of it.
 Though he lives on a fairly remote mountainside in rural Pennsylvania, Dave is quick to point out that he's "not nearly as handy as these odes might suggest" and that his favorite tool is the computer mouse.
-A writer of poems since the age of seven whose work has appeared in numerous publications, he's now the co-editor of qarrtsiluni online literary magazine and an author who has fully embraced the Internet but says he's "way more excited to read these poems in print than he thought he'd be."
+A writer of poems since the age of seven whose work has appeared in numerous publications, he was the longtime co-editor of qarrtsiluni online literary magazine and is an author who has fully embraced the Internet but says he's "way more excited to read these poems in print than he thought he'd be."
 We hope you'll be excited too.

 (And if you'd like to listen to Dave reading all the poems in the chapbook, there's an audio file here.)